 I draw inspiration from heavier music and dark, humorous comics of Frank Miller and Mike Mignola or 2000 AD comics like Judge Dredd.

-I have been involved in many graffiti events and commercial productions since 1995.
-For example in 2013 I participated in the URB-event which was arranged by Museum of Contemporary Art Kiasma.
+I’ve been involved in many graffiti events and commercial productions since 1995.
+Most recent event was Lux Helsinki, large light art festival held in the middle of Helsinki.
+I was part of a group who painted graffities with neon spraypaint, and the paintings were on display in the middle of Helsinki and lit by UV-light.
 I also had the honour to be part of the International Meeting of Styles events in Copenhagen (2016) and Wiesbaden (2017).
 I participated in “Our Street” exhibition from the late 2014 to early 2015 as well as “You and Me in a portrait” in 2016, which both took place at Vantaa Art Museum Artsi.

 From the fall of 2014 to early summer of 2016 me and my wife ran together Leiskuva Inc, a company which focused mainly on graffiti courses, workshops and commission paintings.
 From mid-2016 I’ve been a freelancer, focusing 100% on letter based graffiti – or stylewriting, as it’s called outside Finland.